garrandall/popular-music-data/tracks/ice-box-omarion.md

 Got this icebox where my heart used to be (No)
 I'm so cold, I'm so cold, I'm so cold, I'm so cold (No) I'm so cold, I'm so cold, I'm so cold (Yeah)
-Now I got this icebox where my heart used to be (Ooh) I got this icebox where my heart used to be (Oh)
+Now I got this icebox where my heart used to be (Oh)
+I got this icebox where my heart used to be (Oh)
 I'm so cold, I'm so cold, I'm so cold, I'm so cold (No) I'm so cold, I'm so cold, I'm so cold